Henry Walpole: Jesuit

 Walpole spent about three months at York Castle before priest hunter Richard Topcliffe had him transferred to the Tower of London in February 1594.
 There Walpole was tortured on the rack and suspended by his wrists for hours, fourteen sessions spaced out so as not to cause his accidental death under interrogation.
 His father was in failing health, and, as Henry was his heir, the estate would escheat to the crown if Henry were condemned for treason.

-In the spring of 1595 he was sent back to York for trial, where he was joined by Alexander Rawlins, who was also awaiting trial.
+In the spring of 1595, he was sent back to York for trial, where he was joined by Alexander Rawlins, who was also awaiting trial.
 Both were tried on 3 April on the charge of being Catholic priests.
 Walpole, a former lawyer, argued that the law only applied to priests who had not given themselves up to officials within three days of arrival.
 He himself had been arrested less than a day after landing in England, so he had not violated that law.
 The judges demanded that he take the Oath of Supremacy, acknowledging the queen's complete authority in religion.
 He refused to do so and was convicted of high treason.
-Both he and Rawlins were found guilty and condemned, and on 7 April 1595 they were hanged, drawn and quartered.
+Both he and Rawlins were found guilty and condemned, and on 7 April 1595, they were hanged, drawn and quartered.
 Rawlins died first; Walpole was allowed to hang until he was dead.

 Commemoration

-Walpole was beatified in 1929 and canonized in 1970 as one of the Forty Martyrs of England and Wales.
-His feast day is celebrated on 7 April.

 A Spanish account of Walpole's life and martyrdom was brought out by Joseph Creswell as Historia de la Vida y Martyrio que padecio en Inglaterra, este año de .1595. el P. Henrique Valpolo sacerdote de la Compañia de Iesus, que fue embiado del Colegio de los Ingleses de Valladolid, y ha sido el primer martyr de los Seminarios de España.
 Con el martyrio de otros quatro Sacerdotes: los dos de la misma Compañia, y los otros dos de los Seminarios (En Madrid, en casa de Pedro Madrigal, 1596).

 Augustus Jessopp wrote a biography of Walpole under the title One generation of a Norfolk house, and edited his letters, which were printed at Norwich in 1873 under the title Letters of Fa.
 Henry Walpole, S.J..

-St. Henry Walpole Catholic Church, Burnham Market, Norfolk is named in his honour.
+Walpole was beatified in 1929 and canonized in 1970 as one of the Forty Martyrs of England and Wales.
+His feast day is celebrated on 7 April.
+St Henry Walpole Catholic Church, Burnham Market, Norfolk, is named in his honour.